-Earlier this year I wrote about Elizabeth Wetmore’s novel Valentine (library) (Bookshop) a novel that told of the dysfunctional efforts of white women and women of color who attempted to support — and to silence — a young woman of color.
+Earlier this year I wrote about Elizabeth Wetmore’s novel Valentine (library) (Bookshop) a novel that told of the dysfunctional efforts of white women and women of color who attempted to support — and to silence — a young woman of color after she was assaulted.

 There is similar dysfunction at play in and across our organizations and communities.
 Including funding mechanisms that favor white men, whether one is seeking access to credit, or VC investment.

 Nobody will end sexism and racism by attempting to solve them individually, in isolation.
 They’re factors in a linear algebra of awfulness.